kac101/Drone-project-with-betaflight-/README.md

 2. **Control**
    - PWM output from GPIO (e.g., GP16)
-   - MOSFET controls motor RPM (For now, just LED is used to indicate it is sending PWM)
+   - MOSFET controls motor RPM (External power from power supply was used for the motor)
    - Web server on Pi Pico 2W
    - Public access via `ngrok`